akhand42/fida-privacy/README.md

 logical place for it - it's much easier to sort contributions by user and combine them together with a distributed processing framework before they're passed to our algorithms.
-You can use the library to build systems that allow multiple contributions per user - [our paper](https://arxiv.org/abs/1909.01917) describes one such system.
+You can use the library to build systems that allow multiple contributions per user.
 To do so, multiple user contributions should be combined before they are passed to our algorithms.

 ## Support